rijans/js-practice/numbers.md

 **Two types of nums**

 1. Regular numbers, stored in 64-bit format, at maximum of -(2^53-1) to 2^53-1.
-Also know as "double precision floating point numbers" or "doubles" for short.
+Also known as "double precision floating point numbers" or "doubles" for short.
    52 to store digits, 11 for decimal point, and 1 bit is for the sign.
 2. BigInt numbers are to represent integers of arbitrary length.
 A BigInt number is created by appending n to the end of